 Benefits of Reciprocity

-Your years of service earned under each system may be added together to meet vesting requirements and the minimum years of service credit needed for retirement.
+- Your years of service earned under each system can be added together to meet vesting requirements and the minimum years of service credit needed for retirement.

-When calculating your retirement allowance, each system may use your highest final compensation, regardless of under which system it was earned.
+- When calculating your retirement allowance, each system can use your highest final compensation, regardless of under which system it was earned.

 If you are a reciprocal member, it might not be advantageous for you to apply for disability retirement.
 See more under Disability Benefits and Reciprocity.